Code-Institute-Submissions/sarahob96-re-nu_DecResub/README.md

 20. As a customer, I want to be able to contact the company if I have any queries about my order etc

+  <h3> The Scope Plane </h3>

+While designing the project, I wanted the user to have a positive experience while on the site, both UX and mood wise.
+A website has the ability to influence a persons mood based on the theme/design of the site and the layout used.
+To provide a positive experience while on the site, the responsive navigation bar and links in the footer allow for the user to access all parts of the site easily.

+ A number of features will be used to provide the user with a positive experience.

+  1. The site navigation bar will include a link to all product categories, the shopping bag, profile, and login/logout/register features

+ 2. A search bar will be placed in the header of the site to allow the user to search for products on any page of the site.

+ 3. A landing page with a striking hero image that conveys to the user what the site is for.

+ 4. A Custom 404 page that appears if the user stumbles upon a page that is not available

+ 5. A Products page that displays all products, and the option to view specific categories

+ 6. Product information for individual items will be display on the individual product pages.

+  7. A user profile page will display the users information that can be used in future orders.

+  8. Responsive design so users get a pleasant viewing experience across all devices.

+  9. A reviews section that will allow users to leave their opinion of products

+ 10. A contact page that will let the users reach out to the store.